 - Bring a copy of each student's forms with them to the conference;

 - Have photo identification with them at all times;

-- Attend a chaperone orientation session;
+- Attend an onsite chaperone orientation session;

-- Ensure students attend all SDLC activities;
+- Ensure their students attend all SDLC activities;

 - Arrange for students’ meals not included in the SDLC registration;